Olivetti Programma 101 Electronic Calculator

 The resulting machine, introduced in late 1965, was a work of art from many perspectives.
 The electronics design of the machine was brilliant, with genius of its inventor, Pier Giorgio Perotto(1930-2002) showing in all aspects of the logic design.
 Functionally, the calculator was quite easy to use and very capable, making it a hit among educational institutions as the choice for early computer education.
 The ease of use, programmability, and personal nature of the machine led it to be designated by Olivetti as the first "Personal Computer", years before the IBM PC existed!
 Whether the machine met the definition of a computer is certainly a topic of debate, though, technically, the machine was a programmable calculator, not a computer.
 I wanted so much to try to contact Mr. Perotto and talk to him about the calculator.
 I did some digging around, and found an EMail address that might have been Mr. Perotto's, and using Google Translate, wrote an EMail in Italian asking him if it'd be possible to reach him by telephone for an interview.

-Some time was found yesterday to The Email address proved to be legitimate, and we ended up having quite a lengthy EMail discussion, and finally he provided me his telephone number, and we agreed upon a date/time to talk.
+The Email address proved to be legitimate, and we ended up having quite a lengthy EMail discussion, and finally he provided me his telephone number, and we agreed upon a date/time to talk.
 I called up at the prescribed time, and there, on the other end of a string of electrons, was Mr. Perotto himself.
 I felt so priviliged to be able to speak with him.
 His accent was pretty thick, but his English was good.
 We talked for some time about the development of the machine, and about Olivetti's culture, and how the project to develop the electronic calculator was received within a company that was known for its exquisitely-made electromechanical calculators.

 When it came to talking about Mr. Perotto's assertion that the Programma 101 was the first "personal computer", I expressed my disagreement, saying that the machine was a programmable calculator, not a computer.
 His voice rose in intensity, and he very firmly stated that the machine was a computer, insisting that it was "not just aprogrammable calculator".
 He steadfastly refused to accept the definition of his machines as a programmable electronic calculator.
 We agreed to disagree, and I will state here that despite our disagreement, I thouroughly enjoyed the approxmiately 1/2 hour of time I was able to speak with Mr. Perotto, and will never forget it.
 He was a genius and a gentleman who lead a team of some incredibly bright people to develop a calculating machine that completely re-defined "state of the art" in the electronic calculator industry for a great length of time.
 This accomplishment will be remembered, be it "personal computer" or "programmable calculator" by history as a watershed device in the development of personal computing devices.